Stattek/starstruck-rust/README.md

     - For balance, maybe make it so strength has no randomness while magic does.
 This would give the player the choice of potentially higher damage vs. consistent damage with strength.
     - Don't make magic so random that it's unviable and too much of a gamble.
 Find a happy medium.

+- BUG: When player (and likely an enemy as well) defends and takes enough damage to die, it will live with 0 health.

 ## TUI TODO:
 - Would be awesome to have EarthBound-like backgrounds in the TUI.